 5. Employees from the Treaty Country: The investment enterprise may hire foreign nationals of the treaty country who qualify as Executives, Supervisors, or “Essential Employees.”

 6. Spouses & Children: Spouses and Children (under age 21) of E-2 Treaty Investors are entitled to obtain E-2 visas and status dependent upon the Principal.
 Their nationality is immaterial.
 In addition, spouses are eligible to apply for an “Employment Authorization Document” (referred to as an EAD) to work in the United States after obtaining E-2 status.

 7. Visa & Status Validity: The maximum validity of an E-2 Treaty Investor Visa is 5 years for each visa issuance but is dependent upon visa reciprocity between the United States and each individual treaty country.
-E-2 Treaty Investor status is granted in 2 year increments.
-E-2 visas can be renewed and status can be extended indefinately as long as the treaty remains in force and the investment enterprise remains active and operating.
+E-2 Treaty Investor status is granted in 2-year increments.
+E-2 visas can be renewed and status can be extended indefinitely as long as the treaty remains in force and the investment enterprise remains active and operating.

 9. List of E-2 Treaty Countries: SEE BELOW for a list of current countries that have an active E-2 Treaty with the U.S.